networknext/next/docs/modify_set_of_amazon_relays.md

 # Modify set of amazon relays

+Let's start by adding more AWS relays, in particular the amazon relays in Sao Paulo, and down the East Coast of the USA, since I'm based in New York.

-Unfortunately, the AWS terraform provider is structured in such a way that we need to generate much more terraform files to get it to work with Network Next relays.
+Adding Amazon relays is a bit more involved than google unfortunately, because the AWS terraform provider is structured in such a way that we need to generate much more terraform files to get it to work with Network Next relays.

-Because of this, the set of amazon relays in not specified in terraform, but in sellers/amazon.go:
+Because of this, the set of amazon relays in not specified in terraform, but in `sellers/amazon.go`

 ```go
 // DEV RELAYS